 Because Texas winters are so mild, we can grow food almost year round.
 We’re currently offering CSA shares for three seasons each year: spring (April–June), summer (June–August), and fall (October–December).
 Each season runs for approximately 8-10 weeks, although extreme weather can occasionally cut them short or make for a late start.

 How do I sign up?

 It’s easy!
 Simply click here to join and create your member account.
 Through your account you will (1) select your pick-up site, (2) choose your share size, (3) select any add-on items you want to subscribe to, (4) confirm your payment method, and (5) enter your contact information.

 You’ll find that the contents of your share will vary depending on the season and the weather.
 We shoot for each CSA share to get six to eight different items.
 Large shares get roughly four big helpings of each vegetable, and small shares get about two-thirds that much.
 When we have an abundance in our fields we share that bounty with you, and when a crop struggles from bad weather or pests you may not see the item much that year.
 Either way, we’ll keep you informed.
 Check out the farm blog to see what’s growing this week!

 Do I get to choose what is in my share?

 We make every share the same way.
 We’re a pretty small operation without the manpower to customize each share, and besides—this way you get to sample each of the sixty crops we grow throughout the year!
 This is a pretty good deal.
 And if an unfamiliar vegetable shows up in your box, don’t worry: we’ve got ideas for the kitchen.

 Plus, you DO get to choose which extra add-on products you get each week.
-We’re talking eggs, chicken, grass-fed beef, soap, and more.
+We’re talking eggs, chicken, grass-fed beef, pork, soap, and more.
 Learn more about our add-on program.